Bears-R-Us/arkouda/training/CHAPEL_TUTORIAL.md

 [language specification](https://chapel-lang.org/docs/language/spec/index.html).
 I link to the primers or user guide when possible since they are more beginner-friendly.
-If you prefer a more precise and exhaustive treatment of the material, I recommend looking into the langauge spec!
+If you prefer a more precise and exhaustive treatment of the material, I recommend looking into the language spec!

 <a id="toc"></a>
 ## Table of Contents